FUComplete/Patch/README.md

 The patched image will be located in `build/FUC_(EN/JP).iso`.

-# Codes
+# Optional Cheat Codes

 You will find these codes in the `ULJM05500.ini` included in the release and updates to them [here](https://github.com/FUComplete/Patch/wiki/Enhancements-and-BonusDLC).
 To use these either merge the file into your existing cheats file or place it in `memstick/PSP/Cheats` if on PPSSPP and enable cheats.

 ### Guildhall QoL

-This code ONLY works on emulator, its unstable on real hardware.
-What this code does if give you some "Quality of Life" improvements to Guildhall.
+This code ONLY works on an emulator, as it's unstable on real hardware.
+What this code does is give you some "Quality of Life" improvements to the Guildhall.
 It has the following changes:

 - Full chest access.
-This is the same chest thats in your home except now you have full access to it in Guildhall (**OFFLINE ONLY**)
+This is the same chest that's in your home except now you have full access to it in the Guildhall. (**OFFLINE ONLY**)
-- The NPC by the questboard in guildhall now allows you to create/improve your equipment. (**OFFLINE ONLY**)
+- The NPC by the questboard in the Guildhall now allows you to create/improve your equipment. (**OFFLINE ONLY**)
-- The felyne between the table and Treshi in guildhall now has a new peddler shop menu.
-This menu is separate from granny peddler outside the hall and doesnt affect when items go on sale or the table rotations themselves.
+- The felyne between the table and Treshi in the Guildhall now has a custom peddler shop menu.
+This menu is separate from the Peddling Granny outside the hall, and doesn't share her random discount sales or rotating items.
+This means that if you want item cycling or random discount sales, the original Peddling Granny is required.
 It is the combination of all peddler tables into one static table. (**ONLINE/OFFLINE**)

-The reason why the new smithy/full chest codes are offline only is due to a limitation of the game which can lead to crashing or unintended results.
+The reason why the new smithy/full chest codes are offline only is due to a limitation of the game, which can lead to crashing or unintended results.

 ### HUD off above 40 HP